Buffer Issues

 Program state is considered to be ephemeral and resides in memory areas specifically allocated for this purpose.
 Each function will allocate a new stack frame with local variables, and in some calling conventions, arguments to other functions called.
 Although when developing an application we use variables with specific names, when the code is compiled, variables are only memory spaces.
 If the language as weak, or no memory management features, access may be totally unconstrained and writing before or beyond the variable start may be a problem.

-Considering the following program (also available here ), it declares two variables buffer and message. buffer is a char array with 5 bytes, while message is an array initialized to Hello World.
+Considering the following program, which declares two variables buffer and message. buffer is a char array with 5 bytes, while message is an array initialized to Hello World.

 The for cycle present will write the value A to buffer, but instead of writing only 5 bytes, it will write 15 bytes.
 The question that arises is, where are these bytes going to?
 The program also prints the variable message before and after the the cycle, so it may help us finding this.